country profile

 Micronesia, Fed.
 Sts. trails global peers in Infrastructure (41, 23rd percentile) and Innovation (33, 22nd percentile).
 A coordinated reform effort is needed to strengthen education futures readiness.

 Uneven scores across dimensions highlight areas that need targeted coordination.
 Low internet adoption slows digital participation and constrains system-wide modernization.
-High literacy and tertiary enrollment feed a deep talent pipeline, supporting future skills development and innovation.
+Literacy or tertiary enrollment gaps thin the talent pipeline and limit the country’s capacity to develop future-ready skills.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Regulatory quality falls short of global standards, signalling structural hurdles in policy execution.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.